 Some consumers with naturally curly hair found that it weighed their hair down and left curls looking limp.

-But given the number of shampoos for fine hair on the market, it’s no wonder that shopping for one can get overwhelming in a hurry.
+Finding the right shampoo for fine hair can usually help you banish bad hair days.
+However, given the number of shampoos for fine hair available, it’s no wonder that choosing one can get overwhelming in a hurry.

 The terms “fine” hair and “thin” hair are often used interchangeably, but they aren’t the same thing.
 Your hair might be fine and thin, but not all fine hair is thin, and vice versa.
 It’s possible to have fine, thick hair or thin, coarse hair.